Notable People

 COVID ended the life, but the life is the subject

 That is historically relevant, but it should not control the article.
 The more durable story is what the pandemic took away: one more active elder who had spent decades making democracy feel personal.
 The Washington Post quoted her daughter describing democracy as Levine's religion.
 That line is strong because it captures both her temperament and her vocabulary.
-She was not simply partisan.
-She was devoted to the idea that public institutions were worth defending, correcting, and using.
+She was devoted to the idea that public institutions deserved defense, correction, and use.

 In a rebuilt archive, that matters more than the illness.